-While millions marched for their lives, these folks marched for their guns
+While others marched for their lives, these folks marched for their guns

 Preventing clashes

-About 100 counterprotesters gathered for the March for Our Lives gun control rally in Boston, according to CNN affiliate WBZ-TV.
+Counterprotesters gathered for the March for Our Lives gun control rally in Boston, according to CNN affiliate WBZ-TV.
 During the march, counterprotesters and marchers shouted at each other and police had to step in to keep the peace.
 It got to the point where police had to from a perimeter around the counterprotesters to prevent any potential clashes.

 'Preserve our Second Amendment'

-Note: Clarification: This story and headline have been updated to remove references to crowd sizes.
-CNN does not have official crowd size numbers for the marches.